 BIM (Building Information Modeling) is an intelligent 3D model-based process that gives architecture, engineering, and construction (AEC) professionals the insight and tools to more efficiently plan, design, construct, and manage buildings and infrastructure.

-It allows AA to make better design decisions, improve building performance, and collaborate more effectively throughout the project lifecycle.
+It allows Access Architects to make better design decisions, improve building performance, and collaborate more effectively throughout the project lifecycle.

 The action or process of making a physical object from a three-dimensional digital model — for example, print architectural study models to study views, wind flow, etc. — is being used by AA for design studies.